 NSAIDs have also been linked to gastrointestinal problems and bleeding ulcers in the stomach.
 These drugs reduce inflammation by targeting the actions of two cyclooxygenase enzymes (COX-1 and COX-2) in the body.
 The COX-1 enzyme is involved in the production of a prostaglandin that regulates production of mucous protecting the stomach lining.
 Inhibiting this enzyme can lead to upset stomach symptoms, GI tract infections and bleeding peptic ulcers.
 Additionally, NSAIDs interfere with production of prostaglandins that regulate kidney blood flow in a way that may be harmful to persons with kidney disease.

 Potential side effects

 As with most medications, NSAIDs have other potential side effects, including:

-NSAIDs can be an excellent way to treat inflammation and pain associated with arthritis of the spine, disc inflammation/ pain and other degenerative spine conditions.
-However, it is extremely important that patients consult their physician before beginning treatment to ensure safe and proper use of this or any other form of medication.
+NSAIDs can be an excellent way to treat inflammation and pain associated with arthritis of the spine, disc inflammation/pain and other degenerative spine conditions.
+However, it is extremely important that patients consult their doctor before beginning treatment to ensure safe and proper use of this or any other form of medication.